AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 Last week, after having an argument with my best friend about something I couldn't remember, I ran into the forest to clear my head.
 The next thing I knew, it was several hours later and I was standing in the center of the village with no memory of how I got there.

-### The present - option 1: I was surrounded by dismembered and incinerated bodies.
+#### Option 1: I was surrounded by dismembered and incinerated bodies.

 I believe it's my fault that everyone I love is dead.
 Even if I didn't destroy the village, the ward must have gone down while I was in the forest and unable to help.
 I'm guessing the other Ruk'kan couldn't get it back up in time to protect the village from whatever caused the devastation.

-### The present - option 2: Everyone was gone with no indication of where they went.
+#### Option 2: Everyone was gone with no indication of where they went.

 I believe it's my fault that everyone I love is gone.
 Even if I wasn't the reason they abandoned me and the village, the ward must have gone down while I was in the forest and unable to help.
 I'm guessing the other Ruk'kan couldn't get it back up in time to protect the village from whatever caused them to flee.
 I have no idea if they are alive or dead.

-### The future
+### The present

 Now, with no way to maintain the ward and no one left in the village, I have been forced to travel to Quajreyas for safety and work.

-## Potential Motivations
+### The future

 1. I want to find out what happened to my village.
 2. I want to find out if I caused the ward to fail.
-3. I want to find out why I keep losing my memory for hours at a time.
+3. I want to find out why I keep losing my memory for hours at a time (if I don't know I have DID yet).
-4. I want to find out why I have DID (unknown early childhood trauma).
+4. I want to find out why I have DID (unknown events in my early childhood).
-5. I want to meet and integrate my Alters.
+5. I want to meet and improve communication with my Alters.
 6. I want to find my birth parents.

 ## Inspiration and Ideas